Mazzanicolas/ML-Portfolio/Projects/Taxi_fare_prediction_Google_contest/README.md

 * $1 for travel from 4 PM to 8 PM on weekdays only

-We're only going to consider the time range from 8 PM to 6 AM and from 4 PM to 8 PM (on weekdays) and with this crate new features for the dataset.
+We're only going to consider the time range from 8 PM to 6 AM and from 4 PM to 8 PM (on weekdays) and with this crate new features for the dataset and now we now **fare_amounts** < 3.30 are outliers, we're going to remove this in the next section.

 **Note:** Im not adding a 3rd column with the remaining time frame to avoid the [dummy variable trap](http://www.algosome.com/articles/dummy-variable-trap-regression.html).